 The next few months were busy – and exciting!
 I spent alot of time creating new music in the studio.
 So much involved – writing, creating the song structure, then the basic track.
 Hiring session players – drummers, guitarists… layering the tracks, then vocals… sometimes I was there from early evening until 1 – 2 in the morning.
 But I loved every single moment.
 I was making progress and working towards my goals.
-I was still collaborating with the jazz musician in Toronto.
-Worked on my song Elysian Lullaby.
-I built my salon in my home, I was building a clientele and taking care of my family and squeezing in as much time as possible for my art.
+I was still collaborating with the jazz musician in Toronto working on the song.
+The clientele in the salon was growing, I was contributing to taking care of my family and still able to be involved with music.
 Sometimes I didn´t get alot of sleep, but for the first time in a very long time, I felt alive.
-My soul was just full of happiness and purpose.
-I auditioned for a role in an upcoming production in Barrie called The Nutcracker.
-I was supposed to sing 2 songs, ended up singing 3.
-The guy with auditioned me remembered me from Maggies Jazz Pit.
+My soul was full of happiness and purpose.
+I auditioned for a role in an another upcoming production in Barrie called The Nutcracker.
+I was supposed to sing 2 songs, but they decided on 3.
 I got the part but after some thought, I decided to turn it down.
 I wanted to focus on music.
 I joined the Huronia Soundwaves of Sweet Adeline International.
 Finished 3 demos at One Star Studio in Barrie:

 Started going to karaoke with my friends to get used to singing in public again.
 On April 15, 2002, I recorded a song at Puck Farms Recording Studio in Schomberg Ontario.
 Performed in another play, Maggie´s Jazz Pit.
 I met a producer from Kitchener and I sent him some of my music.
 He was interested in being my music publisher, manager and working on my music with me.
 I ended up signing a contract and we began working on 3 songs.
 One was about losing my father (Eternal Bonds), the other was about being so lost in my own grief that I wasn´t there to support my Mom (Psyche Motion), and the third was written for my daughter.
 I felt really sad about uprooting her life when we left Kirkland Lake.
 She liked it there, had just started highschool.
 She had a difficult time leaving (Drifting Leos).